aganglada/use-react-media/README.md

-# useReactMedia
+# use-react-media

-☑️ Just react-media with Hooks
+⚡ Just react-media with Hooks

-☑️ Written in Typescript
+⚡ Written in Typescript

-☑️ Just the code you need (330b minified)
+⚡ Just the code you need (330b minified)

-☑️ SSR Ready
+⚡ SSR Ready

 ## Install